gmih/gmih.github.io/pages/about/index.md

 Rank changes to Legionnaire are discussed after raids and are based on not only meeting minimum criteria but performing well and meeting attendance goals.

-### Gladiator
+### Gladiator (Trial Rank)
 Gladiators are new guild members who are trialing to become Legionnaires.
-After a 4-raid probationary period, they can become full-fledged Legionnaires.
+After a 2-week probationary period (sometimes extended), they can become full-fledged Legionnaires.

+During the probationary period, Gladiators are evaluated and given feedback on:
+- how they fit in with the guild
+- how well they do mechanics
+- how well they perform in their role

 ### Social
 This is our friends and family guild rank.
 Social rank members can transition to Legionnaire rank by letting an officer know that they want to raid and completing a short trial.